charmoniumQ/PROBE/benchmark/REPRODUCING.md

 Use Nix to build.
 We used `--max-jobs` to enable parallelism.
-This step takes about an hour on a modest machine with residential internet.
+This step takes about half an hour on a modest machine with residential internet.

 ```sh
 $ nix build --print-build-logs --max-jobs $(nproc) '.#env'